DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 intermedial theory, which we have called the mediatic period, and also reveals its limits, to which we shall now turn.

-## Postmediatic intermediality: Remediation and beyond
+## Postmediatic Intermediality: Remediation and Beyond

 According to Alexander R. Galloway, the author of *The Interface Effect*, '\[t\]he remediation argument \[...\] is so full of holes that